tejablazic/PB1/vaje1_SQLZoo.md

 # SELECT within SELECT

 ## Using SELECT in SELECT
-See SELECT FROM SELECT for how to use a [derived table](https://sqlzoo.net/wiki/SELECT_.._SELECT).
+See **SELECT FROM SELECT** for how to use a [derived table](https://sqlzoo.net/wiki/SELECT_.._SELECT).

 The result of a SELECT statement may be used as a value in another statement.
-For example the statement SELECT continent FROM world WHERE name = 'Brazil' evaluates to 'South America' so we can use this value to obtain a list of all countries in the same continent as 'Brazil'
+For example the statement SELECT continent FROM world WHERE name = 'Brazil' evaluates to 'South America' so we can use this value to obtain a list of all countries in the same continent as 'Brazil'.

 1. List each country in the same continent as 'Brazil'.
 ```sql